Sojourneer/Python_WLED_Browser/README.md

 # WLED Browser

 A powerful command-line interface for managing multiple WLED devices on your network.
+It leverages WLED's registration of its instances with mDNS, and its provision of JSON HTTP interfaces for control and monitoring.

 ## Features